 Get rid of your old microwave by arranging a bulky waste collection by your local council.
 Most councils will offer this service for household appliances and other white goods.
 The wait time can be well over a fortnight for this service so expect to wait.
 Councils charge for a bulky waste collection so please also bear that in mind.

 This will not be the cheapest option to dispose of your unwanted microwave but it will be the most convenient.
 The waste management company will turn up at your door, on a date you choose and collect the old microwave oven, disposing it for you.
 Check online for what companies are in your area.
-Some would say the cost is a small price to pay for the piece of mind.
+Some would say the cost is a small price to pay for the peace of mind.

 No, you cannot put a microwave oven in a skip.
 Microwaves are classified, just like any unwanted electronics, as WEEE waste or e-waste and therefore hazardous.
 Therefore you must not dispose of your microwave in a hired skip.